Malad City, Idaho: History

 By 1886 Malad City was the fastest growing village in eastern Idaho.
 The city was an important commercial center between Salt Lake and Butte, Montana.
 In 1906, the railroad reached Malad City, allowing travel to Salt Lake City in only a four-hour ride by rail.
 The population of the city would double over the next 15 years as a result.

-On June 19, 1910 Malad experienced a flood when the earthen Deep Creek Dam, northeast of the city, broke.
+On June 19, 1910, Malad experienced a flood when the earthen Deep Creek Dam, northeast of the city, broke.

-On March 27, 1975 a magnitude 6.1 earthquake shook the Pocatello Valley near the Idaho-Utah border.
+On March 27, 1975, a magnitude 6.1 earthquake shook the Pocatello Valley near the Idaho-Utah border.
 The epicenter was only 15 mi southwest of Malad City which was hit hardest by the quake.
 Nearly two-thirds of its homes and businesses had some sort of damage.

-Malad City received national news coverage when a corporate jet carrying eight people including four Coca-Cola executives crashed January 15, 1996 killing all on board.
+A corporate jet carrying eight people including four Coca-Cola executives crashed on January 15, 1996, killing all on board.
 The large twin-engine turbo-prop was flying from Salt Lake City, Utah to Pocatello, Idaho for a Coca-Cola sales meeting.
 The Mitsubishi MU-2 aircraft crashed and burned at the base of a canyon 8 mi northwest of Malad.
-According to the National Transportation Safety Board in its published SEA96MA043 Accident Report, the cause of the accident was listed as ice on the wings.
+According to the National Transportation Safety Board in its published report, the cause of the accident was listed as ice on the wings.

 Towards the end of 2003, a nationwide influenza outbreak occurred.
 Malad was, appropriately, likely the hardest hit community in the nation.
 So many people became ill during the first part of December, 2003 that the city was virtually shut down.
 The entire school district in Malad was closed for three days in an effort to keep students from spreading the ailment.
 Roughly a third of the students became ill.
 Church services and Christmas festivities were also cancelled.

 Malad City once had the oldest department store in the state of Idaho.
 Evans Co-op opened in 1865 as part of a Latter-day Saint movement in which local production and purchasing was encouraged through cooperatives.
-Though Evans is no more, the historic building remains and is now home to a True Value Hardware.
-Malad City also has the longest running weekly newspaper in Idaho, called "The Idaho Enterprise" which published its first issue on June 6, 1879.
+Though Evans is no more, the historic building remains.
+The city has undertaken efforts to renovate the building after the hardware store went out of business.
+Renovation is still underway.
+Malad City also has the longest running weekly newspaper in Idaho, called The Idaho Enterprise which published its first issue on June 6, 1879.

 Because of its proximity to Utah, which has no state lottery, Malad has become a major retail site for the Idaho Lottery.

 The Top Stop Gasoline and Convenience store in Malad is responsible for 3 percent of Idaho's lottery sales, and the town as a whole accounts for over 19 percent of state sales.
 Only Boise, the state's largest city, has higher lotto sales.
 Over the 22-year history of the Idaho Lottery, it is estimated that Utahns have provided $54.1 million in lottery profits, which Idaho then uses for its own capital works and school funding.